-In this #PeopleFirst we speak to Rosangela Condori, a second-year student at (TUS).
+In this #PeopleFirst we speak to Rosangela Condori, a second-year student at Technological University of the Shannon (TUS).
 Rosangela was one of four students chosen for Kirby’s bursary scheme, which was developed to promote women in engineering and launched in 2022.

 Rosangela has a passion for people, the environment and the impact engineering can have, both in terms of society, but also on providing equality across the global community.
 Growing up in Lima, Peru, Rosangela has first-hand experience of the socio-economic benefits that access to infrastructure can have on communities.
 A reality that was thrown into the spotlight during the COVID-19 pandemic, particularly in her home country, where only about 71.8 percent of the Peruvian population accessed the internet in 2021, with rural communities lagging further behind in terms of access to vital infrastructure.